-The Combiflam Tablet should be stored away from light and heat.
+Combiflam should be stored away from light and heat.
 The recommended storage temperature is 25°C.

-The Tablet of Combiflam might not be suitable for every person due to the composition or the medical condition of the person.
+Combiflam might not be suitable for every person due to the composition or the medical condition of the person.
 In that case, the person should switch to the substitute of the Combiflam.
-Substitutes of Combiflam Tablet with the same ingredients but varying composition are listed below.
+Substitutes of Combiflam with the same ingredients but varying composition are listed below.
 The medicine should be consumed only after consulting a medical professional.

 Taking more than one medicine or mixing the medicine with specific foods might put a person at risk of drug interaction.
-An individual should check all the details before consuming the medicine to avoid any kind of interaction.
+An individual should check all the details before consuming Combiflam to avoid any kind of interaction.